Iubenda logo

 However, since always more people are engaging in this type of marketing and business, it’s become important to also regulate it.
 That’s why the Federal Trade Commission (FTC) has issued its influencers guidelines, to enhance transparency in the use of influencers marketing

-In this article, we’ll go through the latest FTC Requirements for Influencers and explain everything you need to know about it.
+In this article, we’ll go through the latest FTC Guidelines for Influencers and explain everything you need to know about it.

 FTC Influencers Guidelines